base-link/base/note/introduction.md

    the design of the language is complete, we still need to implement a fully working compiler, and this could be a deterrent to checking it out further.
-5. **Resources**.
-Since it's new, there's almost nothing in terms of resources.
-We've collected some initial docs on how things work, but these could be greatly improved.
-6. **Community**.
-There is not a big community yet, since it is so new, so you won't find a lot of help.
-But this is a problem for anything new.